chhokara/gopro-data-project/README.md

 ## Key Design Decisions

 - **ELT not ETL**: Raw data lands in BigQuery first, dbt transforms inside the warehouse
-- **No Artifact Registry**: py-gpmf-parser runs natively in Airflow's Python environment, eliminating the need for a custom Docker image and container registry
+- **No Artifact Registry**: The custom Airflow image is built and run locally via Docker Compose, eliminating the need for a remote container registry
 - **Cloud Run Function over Pub/Sub**: Direct GCS → Cloud Run Function → Airflow REST API call removes an unnecessary intermediate messaging layer
 - **Cosmos for dbt orchestration**: Exposes each dbt model as an individual Airflow task for granular visibility and retry control
 - **Tableau Public**: Dashboard fed via CSV export from BigQuery Gold layer; live connection not available on free tier but acceptable at this project's cadence